-Signaling Interface is created for both inside and outside interfaces.
-The following screen shows the Signaling Interfaces created in the compliance test with TCP/5080 and UDP/5060 used respectively for the inside and outside IP interface.
+Signaling Interfaces are created for both inside and outside interfaces.
+The following screen shows the signaling interfaces created in the compliance test with TCP/5060 and UDP/5060 used respectively for the inside and outside IP interface.

 6.4.4.
 End Point Flows - Server Flow